 - “Thank you for making a point of telling us about the Wednesday sales.
 It’s nice knowing you’re looking out for us.
 We hope you’re looking out and taking good care of yourself, too.”

-- “Thank you for going above and beyond to provide great customer service during a challenging time.
+- “Thank you for going above and beyond to provide great customer service.
 All of you are truly appreciated.”

 - “So grateful our neighborhood grocery store is staffed by the best and friendliest employees anywhere.
 Y’all are the best, and we’re grateful for each one of you!”

 Pro Tip: If you know your recipient’s name, address your message to them: “Hi, JoAnn—” or “Dear Mr. Jones.”
 If not, get creative: “To my favorite cashier:” or “Dear 95th Street Hy-Vee Team,” etc.